hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Ok, the issue was caused by https://github.com/red/red/blob/master/modules/view/VID.red#L721 .
 The simple `face: self` trick that I was doing in my others scripts now caused problems so I had to rename `pane` with something else and then do `pane: something-else`

 [14:17:49](#QZqoSrNoTPN5ghT78gdqwlWX6qY__0NrO7InQlBJn5s) <luce80>:
-Since I am sharing my new debugging adventures, I 'd like to point out that I cannot place a `draw` command anymore inside the `init` block of a "master" style declaration. Ì†æÌ¥î
+Since I am sharing my new debugging adventures, I 'd like to point out that I cannot place a `draw` command anymore inside the `init` block of a "master" style declaration. ü§î

 [14:55:50](#vFtdWuQhuhAthJZA4l9d9yO_o3NXZEEEtVv5mpBpzKg) <hiiamboris>:
 `init` is now bound to the face